 - 8. Close the system.

 - 9. If applicable, install the front bezel.

 - 10. Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.

 Cooling Fans

 Your system supports:

-- Four cooling fans in a non-redundant power supply configuration. - Five cooling fans in a redundant power supply configuration.
+- Up to five cooling fans in a non-redundant power supply configuration. - Up to six cooling fans in a redundant power supply configuration.